Deck Stain Calculator

 When should I use the Deck Stain Calculator?

-Use it when your task matches one of these common needs: Estimate gallons before staining a deck.
+Use it when your task matches one of these common needs: Estimate gallons before staining a deck surface.
 Include railings and stairs in the surface area.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Deck Stain Calculator doing with my inputs?